-“Most of us are embarrassed by skin problems such as rashes, boils or acne, especially in places where others can see our imperfections.
+“Most of us are embarrassed by skin problems such as rashes, boils, or acne, especially in places where others can see our imperfections.
 The skin is the body’s first line of defense against the environment.
-It has to deal with the effects of weather, sun , cold, heat, dryness, humidity, scrapes, bumps, soaps, detergents, chemicals, perspiration and dirt of all kinds.
+It has to deal with the effects of weather, sun, cold, heat, dryness, humidity, scrapes, bumps, soaps, detergents, chemicals, perspiration, and dirt of all kinds.
 It is a wonder that our skin stays healthy most of the time!
 We can help our skin deal with this onslaught by optimizing our general health and by protecting our skin from harsh environmental exposure.
 Western medicine generally treats skin eruptions with either antibiotics, cortisone, or antifungal preparations.
 These medicines may alleviate the skin problem temporarily, or occasionally for good, but do not address the source of the problem.
-Putting a lid on skin symptoms without getting to the root of the imbalance may even result in suppression, that means the imbalance may be driven deeper causing more serious health problems later without ever strengthening the underlying vital force of the person.
+Putting a lid on skin symptoms without getting to the root of the imbalance may even result in suppression, which means the imbalance may be driven deeper causing more serious health problems later without ever strengthening the underlying vital force of the person.
 Fortunately, naturopathic medicine offers a wide variety of effective treatments for skin problems.”

 Judyth Reichenberg-Ullman N.D.